-The aim of this study is to examine the repair bond strength of three different 5-year water-aged and non-aged CAD/CAM ceramics (leucite-reinforced, lithium disilicate and feldspathic ceramic) on which four different surface treatments (bur-grinding, sandblasting, acid-etching and laser irradiation) have been applied with composite resin.
-360 ea. samples have been attained from CAD/CAM blocks.
+The aim of this study is to examine the repair bond strength of three different 5-year water-aged and non-aged computer-aided design/computer-aided manufacturing (CAD/CAM) ceramics (leucite-reinforced, lithium disilicate, and feldspathic ceramic) on which four different surface treatments (bur-grinding, sandblasting, acid-etching, and laser irradiation) have been applied with composite resin.
+Note that 360 ea. samples have been attained from CAD/CAM blocks.
 Each CAD/CAM ceramic has been randomly separated into two sub-groups depending on aging procedure.
-The designed 5-year water-aged and non-aged samples have been separated into 4 sub-groups.
+The designed 5-year water-aged and non-aged samples have been separated into four sub-groups.
 Ceramic surfaces were repaired then the samples have been placed into shear test device.
-3-way variance analysis has been used in the comparison of the repair bond strengths depending on the ceramic type, surface treatment and aging.
-Results have revealed that the repair bond strength values show differences depending on CAD/CAM ceramic type, surface treatment and the aging of the surface (P<0.001).
-While the aged and laser irradiated feldspathic CAD/CAM ceramics showing the highest shear bond strength, the lowest shear bond strength values were in aged and bur-grinded feldspathic CAD/CAM ceramics.
-Irradiation with Er,Cr:YSGG laser has significantly increased the repair bond strength in leucite-reinforced and feldspathic CAD/CAM ceramics, acid-etching is suggested surface treatment for the lithium disilicate CAD/CAM ceramics.
+Three-way variance analysis has been used in the comparison of the repair bond strengths depending on the ceramic type, surface treatment, and aging.
+Results have revealed that the repair bond strength values show differences depending on CAD/CAM ceramic type, surface treatment, and the aging of the surface (p < .001).
+While the aged and laser-irradiated feldspathic CAD/CAM ceramics showing the highest shear bond strength, the lowest shear bond strength values were in aged and bur-grinded feldspathic CAD/CAM ceramics.
+Irradiation with erbium chromium: yttrium scandium gallium garnet (Er,Cr:YSGG) laser has significantly increased the repair bond strength in leucite-reinforced and feldspathic CAD/CAM ceramics, acid-etching is suggested surface treatment for the lithium disilicate CAD/CAM ceramics.